FransUrbo/drive-by-wire/README.md

 3. LOOP: Wait for drive button press.
      1. If moving:
          - If true:  ignore button press (restart loop).
+           NOTE: We can't change gear mode while car is moving.
-     2. If break pedal is pressed:
+     2. If brak pedal is pressed:
          - If false: ignore button press (restart loop).
+           NOTE: We must have the brake pedal depressed to be able to change gear mode.
      3. If NEW button != CURRENT button.
          1. Get current position of actuator.
          2. Blink NEW drive button telltale LED.